SSPHub/newsletter_tools/README.md

 #### Envoi de la newsletter

 - Email :
+  - CAUTION - Infolettre must have been merged into main before going further.
   - To generate draft email :
     - from the CLI, use uv run main.py.
       - By default, main.py will look for folders named infolettre/infolettre_NN in the main branch and retrieve the max number.